w3f/polkadot-wiki/docs/maintain/maintain-polkadot-parameters.md

 slug: ../maintain-polkadot-parameters
 ---

-import RPC from "./../../components/RPC-Connection"; import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";
+import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";

 Many of these parameter values can be updated via on-chain governance.
 If you require absolute certainty of these parameter values, it is recommended you directly check the constants by looking